BeatriceOltean/learngit/README.md

 To complete this tutorial you need the following:

-- An active Azure account. <br/>If you don't have an account, you can create a free trial account in just a couple of minutes.
+- An active Azure account. <br/>You can create a free trial account in just a couple of minutes.
 For details, see [Azure Free Trial][lnk-free-trial].
 - [Azure CLI 0.10.4][lnk-CLI-install] or later.
 If you already have Azure CLI you can validate the current version at the command prompt with the following command:
     ```
     azure --version
     ```

-> [AZURE.TIP] The article [Use the Azure CLI to manage Azure resources and resource groups][lnk-CLI-arm] provides more information about how to use Azure CLI to manage Azure resources.
+> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](../resource-manager-deployment-model.md).
+The Azure CLI must be in Azure Resource Manager mode:
+    ```
+    azure config mode arm
+    ```

-## Set your Azure account and subscription
+## Set your Azure accoun and subscription

 1. At command prompt login by typing the following command
     ```